chitvs/tdp/README.md

-# C Programming Exam Exercises
+# C Programming Exercises

 This repository contains a collection of C programming exercises taken from my university exams.
 Each exercise is neatly organized within its dedicated folder, encompassing both the source code and pertinent documentation.
-The exercises are meticulously organized in chronological order based on their exam date, providing a structured approach for study and review sessions.
+The exercises are provided in chronological order based on their exam date, providing a structured approach for study and review sessions.
 These exercises cover a wide range of topics, including:

 - Matrix operations and arrays
 - Linked lists and linear data structures